Updated: October 12, 2020

 Then, you cannot trivially port code from one distro to another.
 You cannot trivially port from one distro release to other releases, both backward and forward due to the intricate system of shared library versioning and dependencies.
 The commands to get certain actions done are completely different on various distros.
 Now, the rise of self-contained application formats is a partial attempt to resolve this.
 Full disclosure: I am invested in this effort, and so I'm not going to go into too many details on purpose.
 I'll let you decide for yourself.

 The consistency problem also manifests in stability and replayability of results across different distributions and their releases.
-If you look at the typical four or five use cases for the average home desktop - media, sharing, smartphone connectivity, whatnot - it is almost impossible to find a distro that does not break these in one way or another between consequent releases.
-Now, an even more impossible goal: a distro that maintains its own consistency across four or five consequent releases, let alone the current and current-1 ones.
+If you look at the typical four or five use cases for the average home desktop - media, sharing, smartphone connectivity, whatnot - it is almost impossible to find a distro that does not break these in one way or another between consecutive releases.
+Now, an even more impossible goal: a distro that maintains its own consistency across four or five consecutive releases, let alone the current and current-1 ones.

 Fonts - The usability (and by extension, accessibility) in most distributions is bad and remains unresolved.
 Only two or three distros have good, legible fonts by default - kerning, subpixel hinting, font contrast, color, all the fine bits that make reading a joy or a torture.